ISISComputingGroup/ansible-kafka-centos/README.md

 ### 6. Change version numbers

 If you want different versions of Java, Kafka or Zookeeper then change the variables in the `defaults/main.yml` file for each role.
-Unfortunately for Java it is also required to get a hash for the download url.
-You'll have to get this by going to the [Oracle download site](http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html) , accepting the license agreement and then copying it from the download link of the appropriate version.

 ### 7. Update Conan template